openstack/neutron/doc/source/devref/rpc_callbacks.rst

 The callback function will receive the following arguments:

 * resource_type: the type of resource which is receiving the update.
-* resource: resource of supported object
+* resource_list: list of resources which have been pushed by server.
 * event_type: will be one of CREATED, UPDATED, or DELETED, see neutron.api.rpc.callbacks.events for details.